 If you haven’t noticed by now, I never stick with one cut-out sugar cookie recipe.
 There’s always a new and better (or sometimes worse) recipe around the corner.
-Luckily, this falls into the “better” category.
-Aside from how good the cookies taste, it’s convenient because you melt the butter in one bowl and just stir in all the other ingredients.
-Hence, the name…which I think sounds kind of early seventies.
-I should probably change it to “Efficient Mom’s Cut-Out Sugar Cookies”.
+Luckily, this recipe falls into the “better” category.
+Aside from how good the cookies taste, the recipe is convenient because you melt the butter in one bowl and just stir in all the other ingredients.
+Hence, the name Lazy Mom's.

 Lazy Mom's Cut-Out Sugar Cookies

 - 1 cup unsalted butter 2 sticks or 230 grams